With emerging last-mile training programs, is college necessary?

 First, there may not be an unbridgeable distance in cognitive and non-cognitive skill development between last-mile programs and the average college degree.
 College students continue to flee the cognitive skill-building humanities for pre-professional degrees in business, accounting and a plethora of health and IT majors.

-According to newly released IPEDS data, English majors now account for only 1.3% of all BAs, down 50% in the past 15 years.
-History majors were 1.3% only 10 years ago, but are now only 0.7%.
-At the same time, most last-mile programs claim to develop a wide range of cognitive and non-cognitive skills, albeit in a shorter timeframe.
+According to newly released IPEDS data, English majors now account for only 1.3 percent of all BAs, down 50 percent in the past 15 years.
+History majors were 1.3 percent only 10 years ago, but are now only 0.7 percent.
+At the same time, most last-mile programs claim to develop a wide range of cognitive and non-cognitive skills, albeit in a shorter time frame.

 Holberton School says its project-based learning curriculum fosters “improved communication and interpersonal/social skills, enhanced leadership skills, and increased creativity.”
 Make School’s “Product College” explicitly develops problem solving and communication skills.